th1j5/inet/showcases/tsn/trafficshaping/creditbasedshaper/doc/index.rst

    :align: center

 The next chart shows the number of credits as it fluctuates rapidly.
-It can grow above zero if the corresponding queue is not empty.
+The number can grow above zero if the corresponding queue is not empty.

 .. **TODO** nem gyujt burst tartalekot ha nincs csomag -> is this needed?